CarolinaPB/nanopore-assembly/README.md

-# Assemble nanopore reads and do variant calling with short and long reads
+# Nanopore assembly and variant calling

 ## First follow the instructions here:
 [Step by step guide on how to use my pipelines](https://carolinapb.github.io/2021-06-23-how-to-run-my-pipelines/)